kauffman77/shellslayer/setup-files/level_20_sed/README.md

 Xyz Baby
 you and me!

-# Do the same substitution but redict output into a file
+# Do the same substitution but redirect output into a file
 >> sed 's/Abc/Xyz/g' fileA.txt > fileX.txt

 # Show the contents of the results file